-- At least 50% of classroom learning, meals, and activities have been moved to outdoor space whenever feasible and weather permitting. - The school HVAC system is in good, working order.
-Prior to school reopening, the HVAC system should be evaluated by an appropriate engineer familiar with the Guidance for Reopening Schools as developed by the American Society of Heating, Refrigerating, and Airconditioning Engineers (ASHRAE). - HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate. - Portable, high-efficiency air cleaners have been installed if feasible. - Doors and windows are kept open during the school day if feasible and if outdoor conditions make this appropriate.
-Existing fire codes requiring closure of fire-rated doors must be respected. - Air filters have been upgraded to the highest efficiency possible.

-Measures are in place to ensure appropriate cleaning and disinfecting of space, surfaces, and objects throughout the school.
-These may include (check all that apply).

-- A cleaning and disinfecting schedule have been established in order to avoid both under and over- use of cleaning products. - Buses are thoroughly cleaned and disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19.
+• At least 50% of classroom learning, meals, and activities have been moved to outdoor space whenever feasible and weather permitting. • The school HVAC system is in good, working order.
+Prior to school reopening, the HVAC system should be evaluated by an appropriate engineer familiar with the Guidance for Reopening Schools as developed by the American Society of Heating, Refrigerating, and Air- conditioning Engineers (ASHRAE) • HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate • Portable, high-efficiency air cleaners have been installed if feasible • Doors and windows are kept open during the school day if feasible and if outdoor conditions make this appropriate.
+Existing fire codes requiring closure of fire-rated doors must be respected. • Air filters have been upgraded to the highest efficiency possible • Other: ures are in place to ensure appropriate cleaning and disinfecting of space, surfaces, and objects phout the school.
+These may include (check all that apply). • A cleaning and disinfecting schedule have been established in order to avoid both under-and over- use of cleaning products • Buses are thoroughly cleaned and disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19.
 Drivers are equipped with disinfectant wipes and disposable gloves to support disinfection of surfaces as needed during a run.
-Frequently touched surfaces are cleaned after every completed bus route. - Common areas and frequently touched objects in those areas (tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, elevator switches and buttons, touch screens, printers/copiers, grab bars, and handrails) are disinfected daily and cleaned more frequently as resources allow using appropriate products (see below). - Use of shared objects is eliminated wherever possible, for example, water fountains are shut down and individual water bottles are provided as an alternative, high touch playground equipment may be taken out of use and replaced with no-touch playground games, etc. - Where individualized alternatives are not feasible, for example, in laboratories and art rooms where some equipment may have to be used by multiple students, objects and surfaces are cleaned and disinfected between users. - Cleaning products that are effective against COVID-19 (these are listed on the Environmental Protection Agency (EPA)-approved list "N) are used according to product instructions.
+Frequently touched surfaces are cleaned after every completed bus route • Common areas and frequently touched objects in those areas (tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, elevator switches and buttons, touch screens, printers/copiers, grab bars, and handrails) are disinfected daily and cleaned more frequently as resources allow using appropriate products (see below) • Use of shared objects is eliminated wherever possible, for example, water fountains are shut down and individual water bottles are provided as an alternative, high touch playground equipment may be taken out of use and replaced with no-touch playground games, etc • Where individualized alternatives are not feasible, for example, in laboratories and art rooms where some equipment may have to be used by multiple students, objects and surfaces are cleaned and disinfected between users • Cleaning products that are effective against COVID-19 (these are listed on the Environmental Protection Agency (EPA)-approved list "N) are used according to product instructions.
 When EPA-approved disinfectants are not available, alternative disinfectants can be used (for example, 1/3 cup of bleach added to 1 gallon of water, or 70% alcohol solutions).
-Do not mix bleach or other cleaning and disinfection products together this causes toxic fumes that may be very dangerous to breathe. - Custodial and other staff responsible for cleaning and disinfecting school surfaces and objects are trained on manufacturer's directions, Cal OSHA requirements for safe use and as required by the Healthy Schools Act, as applicable.
+Do not mix bleach or other cleaning and disinfection products together - this causes toxic fumes that may be very dangerous to breathe. • Custodial and other staff responsible for cleaning and disinfecting school surfaces and objects are trained on manufacturer's directions, Cal OSHA requirements for safe use and as required by the Healthy Schools Act, as applicable. • Custodial staff and other staff responsible for cleaning and disinfecting are equipped with appropriate personal protective equipment, including gloves, eye protection, respiratory protection and other appropriate protective equipment as required by the product.